CiaranKyle/end-to-end-de-project/README.md

 This will split out into 4 tables.
 Customer info (I may go back and add more random data to customer.json creation), Order, OrderItem and, Product.
 These will link together and queries can be made from these tables.

+The random data includes, a data of purchase, the city the customer was in, age, first and last names, items bought, and a satisfaction rating.

 The project will be built on skills I have learned from the data engineering bootcamp course at Northcoders.
 As I'm just over halfway through this it won't be a completed and glossy project.
 I will at some stage host an EC2 and RDS with AWS so that the API requests can be handled through that live.